theodorewilson1991/CITS5503Project/README.md

 The Microsoft Blob storage is being paid for out of my own pocket and the batch request functionality requires use of that storage.
 Because I'm a poor student I'll be taking it down at the start of December.
 If there are any issues feel free to call me.**

 **References and Resources**
 * The calls to the Azure API have been heavily modified from the sample code available at:  [https://services.azureml.net/workspaces](https://services.azureml.net/workspaces) (This requires an active Azure ML experiment setup).
-* The calls to the PyQt5 library code were found using the PyQt5 documentation available at:[http://pyqt.sourceforge.net/Docs/PyQt5/](http://pyqt.sourceforge.net/Docs/PyQt5/)
+* The calls to the PyQt5 library code were found using the PyQt5 documentation available at: [http://pyqt.sourceforge.net/Docs/PyQt5/](http://pyqt.sourceforge.net/Docs/PyQt5/)
+* All other code was personally built from previous experience with PyQt5 and Python 3.x.